sdpython/mlprodict/_doc/sphinxdoc/source/tutorial/numpy_api_onnx.rst

     oinf = onnx_log_1.compiled.rt_fct_.rt
     print("DOT-SECTION", oinf.to_dot())

+There is a fundamental different between :epkg:`numpy` and :epkg:`ONNX`. :epkg:`numpy` allows inplace modifications.
+The simple instruction ``m[:, 0] = 1`` modifies an entire column of an existing array. :epkg:`ONNX` does not allow that, even if the same operator can be achieved, the result is a new array.
+See section :ref:`l-inplace-modification-onnx` for more details.

 Available functions
 +++++++++++++++++++

 This tool does not implement every function of :epkg:`numpy`.
 This a work in progress.
-The list of supported function is available at :ref:`l-numpy-onnxpy-list-fct`.
+The list of supported functions is available at :ref:`f-numpyonnximpl`.

 Common operators `+`, `-`, `/`, `*`,  `**`, `%`, `[]` are
 supported as well.
 They are implemented by class